JaneUnblue/P_Picture_Compression_Using_Jupyter/README.md

-How p pictures of different motions are compressed.
-3 sequences
+Showed how p pictures of different motions are compressed.
+In total I processed 3 sequences, which can be seen in a Jupyter file.